pravinbale/TikTacToeGame/README.md

 # TikTacToeGame
-this is game developed using JavaScript HTMLand CSS.
+this is game developed using JavaScript, HTML and CSS.